linode/docs/docs/kubernetes/deploy-and-manage-kubernetes-certificates-with-cert-manager/index.md

           servicePort: 80
 {{< /file >}}

-Once you're satisfied with your configuration, apply it with the following:
+After you have completed the configuration, apply it with the following:

     kubectl apply -f my-new-ingress.yaml

 {{< note >}}
-In the above example, the `http01` stanza makes it clear that you will be performing the ACME challenge via the HTTP-01 challenge type.
+In the `my-new-issuer.yaml` the `http01` stanza specifies that the ACME challenge is performed through the HTTP-01 challenge type.
 For more information on how this works, see Let's Encrypt's [documentation](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)
 {{< /note >}}

 Now that the resource has been applied, you may now navigate to your subdomains `https://blog.example.com` and `https://shop.example.com` to see them resolve using SSL/TLS encryption.